ad-po/Polish-bankruptcy-companies-analysis/README.md

 # Analysis of Polish Bankruptcy Companies Dataset
 ## Project Purpose
 The project is still in progress!
+Come back soon.
 ## Data Source
 The data was obtained from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Polish+companies+bankruptcy+data